 Curriculum vitae: Please submit a copy of your curriculum vitae, including the following information: modern languages known and level of competence; ancient languages known and level of competence.
 Honors, awards, distinctions: indicate if national, local or institutional and monetary value, if applicable.

-Research Proposal: The MA program in Classics is thesis based.
-Applicants must submit a research proposal as a separate document, independent of the application form.
-Provide a non-technical summary of your proposed research (maximum one page) and indicate a proposed supervisor.
+Research Proposal (Thesis option only): Applicants to the MA Classics (Thesis Option) must submit a brief research proposal.
+Provide a non-technical summary of your proposed thesis topic and research (maximum one page) and indicate a proposed supervisor.

 Proficiency in English: The language of instruction at McGill University is English.
 Students must write term papers, examinations and theses in English or in French.
 Non-Canadian applicants whose mother tongue is not English and who have not completed an undergraduate degree from a recognized institution where English is the language of instruction are required to submit documented proof of competency in oral and written English prior to admission.